piotrkilczuk/py-raildriver/README.rst

    :target: https://codeclimate.com/github/centralniak/py-raildriver

 Python interface to Train Simulator 2016.
 The aim of this project is to ease communication with ``raildriver.dll`` provided with Train Simulator.
-You can find the original documentation for ``raildriver.dll`` in `Matt Peddlesden's article on Engine Driver <http://bit.ly/raildriverdll>`_.

-py-raildriver has no external dependencies.
+py-raildriver's only external dependency is `six` which should make this project compatible with both Python 2 and 3.

 Installation